WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 ### Animated Carousel

 Example of Carousel with animated slide changes.
 Custom styles have been applied to this example and are shown below.
-The JavaScript used by this example is also shown below.
+The JavaScript used by this example is shown below.

 ```html
 <ace-carousel ace-carousel-infinite aria-label="Animated" id="animated-carousel" class="animated-carousel">